Johnny Gilbert: Stage and early television career

-A few years after graduating from high school, Gilbert resided in Florida for three months working as an emcee, during which he received on-the-job training, and learned to walk on stage, speak in front of a public crowd, and tell jokes and stories.
+A few years after graduating from high school, Gilbert resided in Florida for three months working as an emcee, during which he received on-the-job training and learned to walk on stage, speak in front of a public crowd, and tell jokes and stories.

-The Dead End Kids, a group comprising such young actors as Leo Gorcey, Huntz Hall, and Gabriel Dell, were organizing a revue.
+The Dead End Kids, a group comprising young actors such as Leo Gorcey, Huntz Hall, and Gabriel Dell, were organizing a revue.
 Gilbert joined the group and played throughout the southwestern United States for 16 weeks.
 When they played in Norfolk, Virginia, Gilbert got special billing.

 In the 1950s, Gilbert joined the United States Army's Seventh Army Special Services in Germany, and was cast as the lead in Xanadu: The Marco Polo Musical, an original musical comedy inspired in part by the Samuel Taylor Coleridge poem Kubla Khan, which chronicles Marco Polo's trip to China.
 The company toured throughout Western Europe, performing for servicemen and civilians alike.

 After resigning from the service and returning to the U.S., Gilbert continued singing and hosting in clubs.
 One day, a manager of a well-known group in Philadelphia asked Gilbert if he was interested in auditioning for television.
 He said yes, and received his first television assignment as a singer and emcee on WDSU in New Orleans.

 Hosting

 Gilbert went to New York City, where he quickly signed with the William Morris Agency and in 1958 received his first job on national television—as the host of a newly created game show, Music Bingo.
 The show ran for three years, airing first on NBC and then on ABC.
 His popularity on that show led him to record an album and several singles.
 Gilbert went on to emcee the local game show Words and Music on KTLA-TV in Los Angeles.

 Gilbert was later contacted by Avco Broadcasting to host his own local talk/variety show, The Johnny Gilbert Show, which aired on WLWD-TV (now WDTN) in Dayton, Ohio, and three other Avco stations in Ohio and Indiana.
 The show was a 90-minute, live telecast running 5 days a week.
 It included celebrity guests and a 60-person studio audience.
-He hosted it for two years, until he left Dayton on short notice for New York, where he became the host of the Metromedia-produced game show Fast Draw.
+He hosted it for two years until he left Dayton on short notice for New York, where he became the host of the Metromedia-produced game show Fast Draw.
 His slot was then given to Phil Donahue, who at that time was a reporter in WLWD-TV's news department.

-After his yearlong run on Fast Draw, Gilbert was contacted by Bing Crosby Productions to host the game show Beat the Odds, produced in Los Angeles by Bill Carruthers.
+After his year-long run on Fast Draw, Gilbert was contacted by Bing Crosby Productions to host the game show Beat the Odds, produced in Los Angeles by Bill Carruthers.
 After that, he hosted a local, weekday version of Dialing for Dollars on Los Angeles's KCOP-TV.